JoshChapnick/PollDaddySpam/README.md

 # Google App Engine Fork
 This is a fork of the PollDaddy hack by dado3212 with all the necessary files added so it will run on a Google App Engine server out of the box.
+To change the voting you must update environment variables in vote.py

 ## PollDaddy Hack